Marc Rebés

-Marc Rebés Ruiz (born 3 July 1994) is an Andorran professional footballer who plays as a centre-back and midfielder for Primera Divisió club FC Santa Coloma and the Andorra national team.
+Marc Rebés Ruiz (born 3 July 1994) is an Andorran professional footballer who plays as a centre-back and midfielder for Primera Divisió club FC Rànger's and the Andorra national team.

 International career

 Rebés made his international debut on 6 June 2015 in a friendly against Equatorial Guinea.
 On 9 June 2017 Rebés scored his first international goal in a 1–0 victory over Hungary in 2018 FIFA World Cup qualifying.
 The game-winning goal provided Andorra with its first competitive victory in 66 matches spanning nearly 13 years, and its second competitive victory overall.